mullachv/phonegap-barricade/README.md

-# phonegap-kalah
+# phonegap-barricade
-Phonegap wrapper for kalah
+Phonegap wrapper for barricade